openshift/openshift-origin-design/web-console/knikubevirt/import-vm/import-vm.md

 ![connecting to new instance](img/Step-1-basic-import-5.png)

-New fields for vCenter URL, vCenter Username, vCenter Password, and VM to import appear along with a checkbox to `Save vCenter credentials secret`.
+New fields for vCenter URL, vCenter Username, vCenter Password, and VM to import appear along with a checkbox to `Save as new vCenter instance secret`.
 This would be creating a new secret so it would be unchecked by default.

 The vCenter URL field should include a syntax hint with the desired formatting.
 The user is likely to paste a variety of URLs, so any FQDN the user submits should be validated and automatically corrected before being used to communicate with vCenter’s API.